REDC awards Oswego County $4.3 million

 The largest single-project grant in the county was awarded to the village of Cleveland.
 The $1 million grant will be used to complete various improvements to the existing water system.

-A $290,000 grant also went to the village of Phoenix.
-The funds will assist in the renovation of mixed-use properties in the village’s downtown.
+And finally, the last of the county’s 11 grants went to the village of Phoenix.
+The $290,000 awarded will assist in the renovation of mixed-use properties in the village’s downtown.

 These are part of the ninth round of Regional Economic Development Council grants awarded across the state since 2011.
 In those nine years, central New York has received $789.8 million in REDC grants for 801 projects.